Social media for nonprofits – sounds like too much work with no time in hand? The reality can be different though. Read on!

 Growing your audience might seem like a daunting task.
 But, you can organically grow your nonprofit’s community just by having an active social media presence and posting regularly!

 Having an up-to-date social media presence makes it easy for your existing supporters and volunteers to “tag” your organization in relevant posts.
 And, when you post updates about your organization’s work, your supporters and stakeholders can share the posts with their connections.
 This can lead to new followers, volunteers, and donations.

 Social media can be a valuable tool for recruiting volunteers.
 Whether you share a community cleanup project on Nextdoor or post your next volunteer orientation on Meetup, a robust online presence can help attract people with a heart for your organization’s work.

 Another great way to recruit volunteers: use a site like Canva to create a simple graphic with brief information about volunteering.
-Share the graphic on your organization’s social media and encourage your existing supporters to share!
+Share the graphic on your organization’s accounts and encourage your existing supporters to share!

 Social media can be a powerful fundraising tool for your nonprofit.
-Nonprofits Source reports that 55% of people who engage with nonprofits on social media end up taking some sort of action.
+Nonprofits Source reports that 55% of people who engage with nonprofits online end up taking some sort of action.
 And, 59% of those donate money; 53% volunteer; 52% donate clothing, food, or other personable items.

-Social media can provide a fascinating window into the day-to-day work of your organization.
-Consider using your organization’s social media as a place to share unique behind-the-scenes content as well as the impact of your work.
+Social media for nonprofits can provide a fascinating window into the day-to-day work of your organization.
+Consider using your organization’s accounts as a place to share unique behind-the-scenes content as well as the impact of your work.

 For example, a food bank might post a video on social media of boxed lunches being packed up by volunteers.
 Or, a museum could give followers a peek into the private collections storage area with up-close photos of fascinating artifacts.